-Print your DIY Cinderella Costume pattern out at 100% and check the 1″ box to make sure it printed correctly.
+First, print your DIY Cinderella Costume pattern out at 100% and check the 1″ box to make sure the costume pattern pieces printed correctly.
 Tape the bodice pieces together along the dashed lines.
 Use a 1/2″ seam allowance.

 1. With right sides together (RST) sew the center bodice piece to one side bodice piece with the edges matched at the seam allowance.